 When going to the bar on a weekend turns into going to the bar almost every day, or when a nice cold one after a hard day at work suddenly becomes drinking a six-pack every day when you get home, you have a problem.
 You’re not sure when harmless drinking turns into alcoholism, but over time, it becomes apparent that you need professional help.

-As an alcoholism treatment center in Pennsylvania, we want to make sure you know that you are not alone.
+As an alcoholism treatment center, we want to make sure you know that you are not alone.
 It’s estimated that approximately 18 million adults in the United States abuse alcohol.
 That’s one in 12 adults.
 As a result, nearly 100,000 Americans die each year as a direct result of alcohol abuse.1

 So, how does this happen?
 And why did it happen to you?